anasdove2020/songcry/Artist - Song Analytics - Top Host.md

 * AC 10: Loading states are shown during data fetch operations
 * AC 11: Error handling for missing or failed data loads
 * AC 12: Consistent typography hierarchy for all host information
+* AC 13: Clicking on any host entry navigates to the Fan Profile page with smooth page transition